marcbasquensmunoz/BoreholeNetworksSimulator.jl/docs/src/api.md

 ```

 Note that an array of `BoreholeNetwork` containing all the configurations allowed during the simulation must be specified in `SimulationOptions`.
-On the other hand, `BoreholeOperation` is an object that needs to be returns by an `operator` function at each time step , representing the dynamical changes in the operation.
+On the other hand, `BoreholeOperation` is an object that needs to be returned by an object subtype of `[Operator](@ref)` at each time step , representing the dynamical changes in the operation.
 See [Basic tutorial](@ref) for more details.

 ```@docs
 BoreholeNetwork